awsdocs/amazon-ses-developer-guide/doc-source/verify-email-addresses-procedure.md

 In the preceding command, replace *sender@example\.com* with the email address that you want to verify\.

-For a script that can be used to verify several email identities in a single operation, see [[ERROR] BAD/MISSING LINK TEXT](sample-code-bulk-verify.md)\.
+For a script that can be used to verify several email identities in a single operation, see [Verify Multiple Email Addresses](sample-code-bulk-verify.md)\.

 ## Troubleshoot Email Address Verification<a name="verify-email-addresses-troubleshooting"></a>